LaurentOngaro/UEVaultManager/README.md

 optional arguments:
-  -h, --help                Show this help message and exit -d, --delete-metadata     Also Delete metadata files.
+  -h, --help                Show this help message and exit -m, --delete-metadata     Also delete metadata files.
 They are kept by default -e, --delete-extras-data  Also delete extras data files.
 They are kept by default'